banner image

 Modern humans have a complicated relationship with anxiety.

-Anxiety used to help keep humans alive through rational fears of snakes or bears, fueling an adrenaline rush should we need to instantly bolt away from danger.
+Anxiety helps keep humans alive through rational fears of snakes or bears by fueling an adrenaline rush for a human to instantly bolt away from danger.

 But in the modern era as humans live among concrete and buildings, the “need” for anxiety has lessened.